 The photo packages can be expensive but are a great way to capture your memories if you don’t have a GoPro or waterproof camera.

 Let’s take a deeper look at how the Xcaret eco-parks differ from each other so you can choose which Xcaret park is best for you.

-The original of Grupo Xcaret’s parks, Xcaret by Mexico features 50 attractions within its massive property and is considered to be one of the best Xcaret parks.
+The original of Grupo Xcaret parks, Xcaret by Mexico features 50 attractions within its massive property and is considered to be one of the best Xcaret parks to visit.

 Drawing your attention towards the country’s culture and heritage, its range of Xcaret park activities makes it the perfect choice for families.